-exec - Run a command and open, close, or copy the file descriptors exec [command_line]
+exec - Run a command and open, close, or copy the file descriptors exec [command\line]

-The command_line argument for exec specifies a command line for another command. exec runs this command without creating a new process.
+The command\line argument for exec specifies a command line for another command. exec runs this command without creating a new process.
 Some people picture this action as overlaying the command on top of the currently running shell.
-Thus, when the command exits, control returns to the parent of the shell exec 2>errors redirects the standard error stream to errors in all subsequent commands ran by the shell.
+Thus, when the command exits, control returns to the parent of the shell.

-Input and output redirections are valid in command_line.
+Input and output redirections are valid in command\line.
 You can change the input and output descriptors of the shell by giving only input and output redirections in the command.
 For example: